 The question of need for a restriction requirement does not influence the determination of transfer.

-If an application has been assigned a class/subclass by the Office of Initial Patent Examination (OIPE) and the application is routed to an art unit that does not examine applications assigned to that class/subclass, an eDAN message to "OIPEClass/GAUMismatch" IFW mailbox should be sent.
+If an application has been assigned a class/subclass by the Office of Patent Application Processing (OPAP) and the application is routed to an art unit that does not examine applications assigned to that class/subclass, an eDAN message to "OIPEClass/GAUMismatch" IFW mailbox should be sent.

 This section applies only to nonprovisional applications.
 It does not apply to provisional applications since such applications are not examined.

 The following are only general guides, and exceptions frequently arise because of some unusual condition.
 Patent examiners are confronted with an already existing classification made up of newly revised classes, those revised years ago and which have somewhat outgrown their definitions and limits, and still others made a generation ago and never changed.
-Also, these classes are based on different theories and plans, some on art, some on structure, some on functions, some on the material worked upon, and some apparently on no theory or plan at all.
-The patent examiners cannot change this existing condition as each application comes up for assignment, but must seek to place the cases into this patchwork and try to get the applications where they are appropriately assigned.
+Also, these classes are based on different theories and plans, some on art, some on structure, some on functions, and some on the material worked upon.
+The patent examiners cannot change this existing condition as each application comes up for assignment, but must seek to place the cases where they are appropriately assigned.
 An application will be assigned as follows:

 - (A) The assignment of nonprovisional applications follows, as far as possible, the rules or principles governing the classification of patents.
 Applications are generally assigned on the basis of where the application would have an original classification, if the claims it contains were in a patent.

 - (B) The criteria by which the original classification is determined are set forth in MPEP § 903.07.